mqwilber/mqwilber.github.io/_pages/hot_spots.md

 classes: wide
 author_profile: false
 permalink: /research/hot-spots
+title: "The effects of landscape heterogeneity on disease dynamics"
 ---

-# The effects of landscape heterogeneity on disease dynamics

 ## What is it and why do we care?